Anoncoin/anoncoin-website/resources/FAQ.md

 What is the current block reward, and when will it halve?
 ---------------------------------------------------------

 The current block reward is 1.25 ANC.
-This is expected to halve to 0.75 ANC around August 2018.
+This is expected to halve sometime in 2018, unless Anoncash is released before this date.
+We will then update this information.

 Aren't all internet based peer to peer currencies anonymous?